dwdas9/home/articles/DevOps/MovingADF_Dev_To_PROD.md

+---
+layout: default
+title: ADF-CI-CD
+parent: AzureDevOps
+nav_order: 4
+---

 # Moving Azure Data Factory (ADF) from Development to Production using CI/CD with GitHub and Azure DevOps

-Moving your Azure Data Factory (ADF) from a development environment to production can be a smooth process if you use Continuous Integration and Continuous Deployment (CI/CD).
-In this guide, we will see how to do it using both GitHub and Azure DevOps.
+Moving your Azure Data Factory (ADF) from a development environment to production can be easy if you use Continuous Integration and Continuous Deployment (CI/CD).
+Here’s how to do it using GitHub and Azure DevOps.

 ## Using GitHub

-### Set Up Version Control
+**Set Up Version Control**
 - **Connect ADF with GitHub**: Open your ADF in the development environment.
 Go to the "Manage" tab and connect your ADF to a GitHub repository.
 - **Continuous Integration (CI)**: Develop and test your ADF pipelines, datasets, and linked services.
 Commit and push your changes to the GitHub repository.

-### Create a GitHub Actions Workflow
+**Create a GitHub Actions Workflow**
-Use the following simple YAML code for your workflow:
+Use this YAML code for your workflow:

 ```yaml
 name: ADF CI